A Comprehensive Study on Large Language Models for Mutation Testing: Introduction

-In summary, our paper makes the following main contributions: \begin{itemize} \item We investigate the applicability of LLMs in mutation testing.
-We perform extensive and detailed comparative experiments to evaluate LLMs against existing tools/methods.
-Our findings indicate that GPT models excel in generating mutations that closely mimic real bugs. \item We compare different prompts, and find that few-shot learning with suitable code context archives best performance. \item We analyze the error types of non-compilable mutations and figure out that method invocation and member assessment are more likely to lead LLMs to generate non-compilable mutations. \item We build a high-quality dataset of Java mutations that includes manually analysed equivalent mutants. \end{itemize}
+In summary, our paper makes the following main contributions: \begin{itemize} \item We perform extensive and detailed comparative experiments to evaluate LLMs against existing tools/methods.
+Our study not only covers other existing LLM-based mutant generation approaches, but also introduces a novel, effective prompt template.
+Our findings indicate that LLMs excel in generating diverse mutants that closely mimic real bugs. \item We analyze the error types of non-compilable mutants and determine that member assessment and method invocation are more likely to lead LLMs to generate non-compilable mutants.